Image search results - "flag"

 |

-Naked Cellular/PCS Flagpole!745 viewsThis is actually three photos stitched together to show the three-flagpole site in great detail.
-The center flagpole is an AT&T (now Cingular) Wireless site in Los Angeles, California.
-AT&T shares this site with Verizon and Nextel.
+Close-up of a cellular/PCS flagpole without the covers4663 viewsThis is a close-up shot of how antennas are stacked in a faux flagpole.
+All three flagpoles in this photo are really cell towers.
+The center flagpole is an AT&T Wireless (now Cingular) site in Los Angeles, California.
+Verizon shares this site with Verizon and Nextel.
 The flagpole is 85' tall and 25" in diameter.
 It's manufactured by Chameleon Engineering.

 |